 There’s some proof that diet can cause eczema, especially where the sufferer has particular food allergies to food groups like dairy, for example.
 An elimination diet, where certain foods are cut out for a few weeks and then monitored when reintroduced, can help to decipher what foods are triggering eczema.

 There’s also much truth in the adage that ‘you are what you eat’.
 A balanced diet dominated by antioxidant rich fruit and vegetables, with good fats from fish, nuts and seeds and low in processed and sugary foods, alcohol and caffeine will not only help general skin health but will also aid brain function and body weight.

-A starting point for eczema treatment should always be a visit to the GP in order to get a diagnosis, establish a treatment plan and ascertain if a visit to the dermatologist is necessary.
-For more serious cases of eczema, Topical corticosteroids (cortisone) are the standard prescription treatment advised for eczema relief.
-If these are ineffective a systemic corticosteroid, (injected or taken by mouth) may be prescribed for a short time.
-Sometimes a simple antihistamine can also be very effective in reducing itching.
+A starting point for treating eczema-prone skin should always be a visit to the GP in order to get a diagnosis, establish a treatment plan and ascertain if a visit to the dermatologist is necessary.

 This article is intended as general information only.
 You should seek advice from a professional before altering your diet or starting any new course of conduct.